Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 1. What is a trigger rate in a variable mortgage?

-A trigger rate occurs when rising interest rates cause your fixed mortgage payment to cover only interest and none of the principal.
+A trigger rate occurs when rising interest rates cause your variable-rate mortgage payment to cover only interest and none of the principal.
 When this happens, lenders may require you to increase payments or make a lump-sum contribution.

 2. Is it more expensive to break a fixed or variable mortgage?